dbindel/cs6210-f19/web/syllabus.md

 ### Homework

-There will be twelve one-week homeworks, typically assigned Friday and due the following Friday.
+There will be nine one-week homeworks, typically assigned Monday and due the following Monday.
 These problems will involve a mix of proofs and computations done in Julia or MATLAB.
 Homework should be typed and submitted as PDF files on CMS.
 After they are graded, homework scores will be posted to CMS.
 Regrade requests must be submitted within one week of receiving the graded homework.